Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Types with Usages

-The goal of our work is to design a type system for processes such that if $\Gamma \p Q \C K$ then $K$ is a bound on the complexity of $Q$, such as in \cite{BaillotGhyselen21}.
-Let us look at the rule for parallel composition.
-If we take a rule of the shape:
+The goal of our work is to design a type system for processes such that if $\Gamma \p Q \C K$ then $K$ is a bound on the complexity of $Q$, as in \cite{BaillotGhyselen21}.
+The analysis of \cite{BaillotGhyselen21} was not precise enough: in fact, the process \(P\) in Example~\ref{ex:motivating} was not typable.
+The main idea to tackle this problem is to use the notion of usages to represent the channel-wise behaviour of processes.
+Usages have been used for deadlock-freedom analysis \cite{Sumii98HLCL,KobayashiTypeSystemLockFree,KobayashietAlDeadlockFreeCalculus}, but our notion of usages significantly differs from the original one, as discussed below.

-The first thing to see is that if we want to take into account the case where $Q_1$ and $Q_2$ are totally independent, we should take $K = \max(K_1,K_2)$.
-But, with our previous example, given a typing $\Gamma \p P \C K$, then we would obtain $\Gamma \p P \PAR \cdots \PAR P \C K$ and so we have two processes with different complexity when composed with $\Out{a}{}$ that are not distinguished by typing.
-In \cite{BaillotGhyselen21}, $P$ was not typable and so this problem did not occur, but it implied some limitations on the expressivity of their type system.
-A better alternative is to separate contexts.

-This could for example lead to linear type systems, or usages \cite{Kobayashi2003TypeSystemConcurrent}.
-As we want a type system that can type examples such as $P$, usages seem adapted.
-Indeed, the concept of reliability, a central notion of usages, that allows types to adapt compositionally, is especially useful here, as we will see in Example~\ref{e:semaphorefalse}.
-The type system we present uses an adaptation of usages combined with sized types \cite{HughesParetoSabrySizedTypes,DalLagoGaboardiLinearDependentTypes,AvanziniDalLagoAutomatingSizedTypeInference}, in order to handle recursion by replicated input.